doj0985/databricks-aibi-external-embedding/README.md

 - ⚠️ **NEVER commit `.env` to version control** - it contains your real credentials
 - ✅ `.env` is already in `.gitignore` and will not be tracked by git
 - ✅ Only commit `.env.example` with placeholder values
-- ✅ All example passwords in code (`password123`) are for demo purposes only

 ### 2. Frontend Setup